ccuser44/Number-Counter/README.md

 	- FormattedNumber - *(Optional)* - yes/no toggle if the number is pretty formatted instead of the raw numeral.
 On=`one`, Off=`1`.
 	- Silent - *(Optional)* - yes/no toggle if the script will not chat any messages.
 	- NoJump - *(Optional)* - yes/no toggle if the script will not jump.
-	- Delay - *(Optional)* - Delay in miliseconds between counting of each number.
+	- Delay - *(Optional)* - Delay in milliseconds between counting of each number.
 	- Rand delay range - *(Optional)* - Number range in miliseconds waited before each action.
 Example `10;35`
 	- Prefix - *(Optional)* - Message that is appended before each number.
 	- Postfix - *(Optional)* - Message that is appended after each number.